han-dle/pd-korean-noun-list-for-wordles/README.md

 Disclaimers:

-- The length of word is up to 5 letters. (e.g. "가나다라마")
+- The length of word is up to 3 letters. (e.g. "가나다")
 - This list does not guarantee that words are listed in the dictionary.

 ## Install